Discord4J/Discord4J/README.md

 public class Main {

   public static void main(String[] args) {
-    IDiscordClient client = Example.getClient(args[0], args[1], true); //Gets the client object (from the first example) EventDispatcher dispatcher = client.getDispatcher(); //Gets the EventDispatcher instance for this client instance dispatcher.registerListener(new InterfaceListener()); //Registers the IListener example class from above dispatcher.registerListener(new AnnotationListener()); //Registers the @EventSubscriber example class from above }
+    IDiscordClient client = Example.getClient(args[0], args[1], true); // Gets the client object (from the first example) EventDispatcher dispatcher = client.getDispatcher(); // Gets the EventDispatcher instance for this client instance dispatcher.registerListener(new InterfaceListener()); // Registers the IListener example class from above dispatcher.registerListener(new AnnotationListener()); // Registers the @EventSubscriber example class from above }
 }
 ```

 ### Modules
-Discord4J has an api for creating modular Discord Bots!
-See [Martacus's sample repo](https://github.com/Martacus/Simplecommands/tree/master) for an example as to how it works.
+Discord4J has an API for creating modular Discord Bots!
+See [Martacus's sample repo](https://github
+.com/Martacus/Simplecommands/tree/master) for an example as to how it works.

 ### More examples
 See the [examples directory](https://github.com/austinv11/Discord4J/tree/master/src/test/java/sx/blah/discord/examples).